Understanding the True Cost of a Security Breach

 Indirect costs may include:

-• Lost business in the form of customer turnover
+• Lost business and customer turnover

 • Negative impact on reputation